impulsive-impulse/Microsoft-Mars-Colonization-Project-Home-Page-/README.md

 Hopefully once my team is done with the page, I will upload the rest of the pages as well.

 TECH used : Node, Bootstrap.
-Team members : Akash bhati, Sumit Kumar, Supriya Negi.
+TEAM MEMBERS : Akash bhati, Sumit Kumar, Supriya Negi.